Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law enforcement warrantless drone surveillance (725 ILCS 167)

-Unauthorized video recording in private space (720 ILCS 5/26-4)
+Unauthorized video recording (720 ILCS 5/26-4)

-FineUp to $2,500 (Class 4); higher for Class 3
+FineUp to $2,500 (Class 4); $1,000-$10,000 (Class 3)

-ImprisonmentUp to 1 year (Class 4); up to 3 years (Class 3)
+ImprisonmentUp to 3 years (Class 4); Up to 5 years (Class 3)

-Eavesdropping via drone (720 ILCS 5/14)
+Eavesdropping on private conversation (720 ILCS 5/14)

-FineUp to $2,500 (Class 4); higher for Class 3
+FineUp to $2,500 (Class 4); $1,000-$10,000 (Class 3)

-ImprisonmentUp to 1 year (Class 4); up to 3 years (Class 3)
+ImprisonmentUp to 3 years (Class 4); Up to 5 years (Class 3)

-All-party-consent jurisdiction; applies to drone-captured conversations
+All-party-consent state; applies to drone microphones over private conversations

-Criminal trespass via drone (720 ILCS 5/21-3)
+Criminal trespass to real property (720 ILCS 5/21-3)

 ClassificationClass B Misdemeanor